abhishek6009/AirBNB-Project/README.md

 - Dummy Encoding of categorical variables - 'Room Type' and 'Property Type'.
 - Treating Datetime variables by converting them to UNIX timestamps so that they are numerical.

-There is a complex treatment of a column 'Amenities' but it is not detailed here as the resulting columns were later removed due to not being useful for predictions. the details of the treatment can be found in the PPT.
+There is a complex treatment of a column 'Amenities' but it is not detailed here as the resulting columns were later removed due to not being useful for predictions.
+The details of the treatment can be found in the PPT.

 ## Model Building and Evaluation
-After the final version of data has been created, we test a few different models and use the $R^2$ score and RMSE score to compare the models.
-These are the models, and their respective scores(Model - $R^2$ score - RMSE score):
+After the final version of data was created, we test a few different models and use the R2 score and RMSE score to compare the models.
+These are the models, and their respective scores(Model - R2 score - RMSE score):
 - Linear Regression - 22.42% - 149.82
 - Decision Tree Regressor - 98.64% - 19.82
 - Decision Tree Regressor (max_depth of 15, max_features is 'sqrt') - 95.81% - 34.84